-Our research includes models of specific neurological and psychiatric disorders which involve cognitive and affective dysfunction, investigated at behavioural, cellular and molecular levels so as to identify pathogenic mechanisms and novel therapeutic targets.
+Our research includes models of specific neurological conditions (e.g. Huntington's disease and other dementias) and psychiatric disorders, including autism, schizophrenia, depression, and anxiety disorders.
+We investigate behavioural, cellular and molecular levels in order to identify pathogenic mechanisms and novel therapeutic targets.

 By integrating wide-ranging expertise (including animal behaviour, electrophysiology and molecular/cellular skills) and an extended network, the Genes Environment & Behaviour Laboratory explores how genes and environment combine via experience-dependent plasticity in the healthy and diseased brain.

-More specifically, our group has been focusing on projects related to the gene–environment interaction modulating the pathophysiology of Huntington’s disease publishing numerous papers on this topic.
-As a result, we recently attracted funding from the Brain Foundation and NHMRC.
+More specifically, our group has been focusing on projects related to the gene–environment interaction modulating the pathophysiology of Huntington’s disease as well as studying the environmental (e.g. exercise) and pharmacological modulation of behaviours relevant to depression, anxiety and schizophrenia.

 Recent publications include:

 - Mo C, Hannan AJ, Renoir T. Environmental factors as modulators of neurodegeneration: insights from gene-environment interactions in Huntington's disease.
 Neurosci Biobehav Rev. 2015 May;52:178-92.
 (PMID: 25770041).